 Industrial policy strips the gears

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday June 30, 1992
+by Phil Burgess, Unabridged from the Rocky Mountain News, June 30, 1992

 Bill Clinton says we need a national “economic strategy” to revitalize the U.S. economy.
 Ross Perot speaks with admiration of the “coordinated” way the Japanese seem to run their economy and advocates a similar approach to “reindustrialize” America.
 Favorable stories on “industrial policy” have been given prominent attention by the national media.